Have a great year by launching a 365-day project.

 14. Talk to someone new every day for a year.

 15. If you’re trying to grow your blog, write a blog post every day for a year.

 16. Get organized and declutter your home by getting rid of–dispose, recycle or donate–one item a day, for a year.

 17. Practice the piano for thirty minutes a day, every day for a year.

-18. Set an hour aside every day in 2013 and devote it to creating a passive source of income.
+18. Set an hour aside every day of the year and devote it to creating a passive source of income.

 19. Live your life like a Benedictine monk for a year by doing the following:

 - Rise at the same hour each day (preferably early in the morning);

 - Set specific times for each of your daily activities; during the time allotted for each activity focus on that activity to the exclusion of everything else; when the allotted time for an activity is over, stop and move on to the next activity for the day;